Vetalb8/react-leanjs-bolierplate/README.md

 ```sh
 yarn run build:dll
 ```
-That will generate the vendor bundle minified and a manifest file used by webpack as a reference.<br>
+That will generate the minified vendor bundle in /build_vendor and a manifest file used by webpack as a reference.<br>
-Once this file is generated, if we do not add more libraries, we don't need to generated anymore.<br>
+Once this file is generated, if we do not add more libraries, we don't need to generate anymore.<br>

 * Finally we can generate the App bundle:
 ```sh
 yarn run build:split
 ```
-That will generate only the App bundle with their minified version of Javascript and CSS.<br>
+That will generate only the App bundle in /build/js with the minified version of the Javascript and CSS.<br>

 ## Webpack 2
 ### Features
 * Adds [Polyfills.js] file.
 This will help to add transparency and not mention anymore ["whatwg-fetch"], ["object-assign"] and ["es6-promise"] in the development files files.<br>
-All these files, plus some babel transformations (see babel chapter) keeps React running in 95% of the browsers since 2011 (>=IE9).
+All these files, plus some babel transformations (see babel chapter) keeps React running in 95% of browsers since 2011 (>=IE9).
 * Hot Reload & watcher of any type of file inside "src" folder.
 * Error overlay in browser.
 No need to look at the console.
 * Check Linting before build.